Q&A with Paula Sammons

 Examples of critical policies that have been passed in states or counties that advanced outcomes for parents and children include paid sick leave, paid time off, maternity leave, and paid medical leave.
 Additional examples include policies passed to cap interest rates and mitigate predatory financial institutions from charging outrageous interest rates that strip low income families from income and stability and keep them in a cycle of debt and the creation of the Consumer Financial Protection Bureau to enforce these laws and regulations and litigate in cases where this was not happening.
 Another example is passing refundable state Earned Income Tax Credits (EITCs) or increasing the federal EITC so that families who work can get critical refunds.

 Families experience instability in a variety of ways, including income loss and fluctuations, loss of a family member, unemployment, irregular work schedules, food insecurity, homelessness, health and mental health challenges, violence, and fear of discrimination.
 Many foundations are working to prevent instability or buffer families and children from its effects without naming their work in this way.
-How does Kellogg's work tie into this concept?
+How does the W. K. Kellogg Foundation's work tie into this concept?

 Our work is about creating and strengthening the “conditions” that address barriers and inequities—both micro and macro – and accelerating strategies that lead to success and more stability and security for families in school, work, and life.
 Unfortunately, we know families, especially poor families of color, experience volatility and scarcity across time, resources, and mental capacity.
 It’s all the things in life that make it difficult to persist in school and work and make it difficult to get ahead.